 Throughout history, fennel was linked with healthy circulation, improved vision and inflammation reduction.
 In fact, in Ancient Greece, the bulb was called marathon for its association with strength, longevity and courage.

-Pliny the Elder, the legendary Roman scientist and scholar, promoted its medicinal benefits of fennel and recommended approximately two-dozen remedies using fennel.
-Furthermore, by medieval times, fennel was not only used as a curative, but was coveted for a believed ability to protect against witchcraft and evil spirits.
+Pliny the Elder, the legendary Roman scientist and scholar, promoted the medicinal benefits of fennel and recommended approximately two-dozen remedies using fennel.
+Furthermore, by medieval times, fennel was not only used as a curative but was coveted for a believed ability to protect against witchcraft and evil spirits.

 Health benefits of fennel